 Lastly, Duolingo is an online affordable English language proficiency test that is becoming increasingly popular for admissions into universities like the University of Trier, in recent years.
 It assesses proficiency in reading, listening, speaking, and writing through a combination of multiple-choice questions, listening exercises, and speaking tasks.
 Scores range from 10-160, with scores of 105 or higher generally required for university admissions.

-While it may seem like just another hurdle to jump, it’s important to remember that language proficiency is a key factor in success at university.
-By following our guide and taking the right language test needed in Germany, you can easily master a new language and achieve your academic and personal milestones.
+While it may seem like just another hurdle to jump, it’s important to remember that language proficiency is a key factor in a successful admission at a German university.
+By following our guide and taking the right language test needed, you can easily master a new language and achieve your academic and personal milestones.